datou30/InfoNet/README.md

 Mutual information (MI) is a valuable metric for assessing the similarity between two variables and has lots of applications in deep learning.
 However, current neural MI estimation methods such as [MINE](https://arxiv.org/abs/1801.04062) are a bit time-costly (needs over 1 minute to get the estimation between pairs of data).
 Our work is to extremely make the process much faster.

 To overcome this, our method trains a pre-trained model InfoNet using various synthetic distributions.
-Unlike MINE requires training an MLP from scratch separately for every pair of data, our model only needs one feed-forward process to get the estimation of MI.
+Unlike MINE requires training an MLP from scratch separately for every pair of data when estimating MI, our model only needs one feed-forward process to get the estimation.
 Experiments have shown our method has strong generalization ability on unseen distributions.

 <p align="center">
   <img src="https://drive.google.com/uc?export=view&id=1aJ-WDgvQRoCTBp7HLsMEOCIKhZG_lm-1" alt="infonet_logo" width="300"/>